mervyzr/astrea/README.md

 The Harten-Lax-van Leer-Contact (HLLC) Riemann solver (Toro et al., 1994; Fleischmann et. al., 2020) attempts to restore the contact discontinuity wave while tracing the rarefaction and shock wave (Riemann invariants), thus it provides a better resolution albeit with some dissipation.
 The HLLC Riemann solver crashes when magnetic fields are present.
 For that, the Harten-Lax-van Leer-discontinuities (HLLD) solver (Miyoshi & Kusano, 2005) should be used.
 The HLLD Riemann solver restores the magnetosonic and Alfvén waves, although this is not a complete Riemann solver; this implementation of the Riemann solver ignores the slow magnetosonic wave.

 Riemann solvers that attempt to derive the flux from the full (_but not exact_) eigenstructure are also included in the code, such as the entropy-stable flux (Derigs et al., 2016) and the modified Osher-Solomon flux (Dumbser & Toro, 2011).
 However, these solvers are not as robust and stable, and run into errors frequently.

+### Time discretisation

+A method-of-lines approach is used for the temporal evolution of the simulation, thus the temporal component of the advection equation can be discretised and treated separately from the spatial component.

+Higher-order temporal discretisation methods can be employed to match the higher-order spatial components used.
+These higher-order methods also need to fulfil the TVD condition, which leads to the use of strong-stability preserving (SSP) variants of the Runge-Kutta (RK) methods, denoted here as SSPRK.
+Some of the SSPRK variants use the "Shu-Osher representation" (Shu & Osher, 1988) of Butcher's tableau of RK coefficients(Butcher, 1975).

+In the following, the (explicit) SSPRK methods are denoted as SSPRK (_i_,_j_), where _i_ and _j_ refers to _i_-stage and the _j_-th order iterative method respectively.
+Several SSPRK variants are included for this simulation, with the SSPRK (2,2) (Gottlieb et al., 2008), SSPRK (3,3) (Shu & Osher, 1988; Gottlieb et al., 2008), SSPRK(4,3), SSPRK (5,3) (Spiteri & Ruuth, 2002; Gottlieb et al., 2008), SSPRK (5,4) (Kraaijevanger, 1991; Ruuth & Spiter, 2002), and low-storage (Williamson, 1980) SSPRK(10,4) (Ketcheson, 2008) methods.
+The ''classic'' RK4 or the Forward Euler method can also be used.

+For a _j_-order reconstruction scheme, _j_ > 4, the Dormand-Prince 8(7) (Dormand & Prince, 1981) method can be considered.
+However, this method is not a SSP variant as no methods with order _j_ > 4 with positive SSP coefficients can exist (Kraaijevanger, 1991; Ruuth & Spiteri, 2001), and therefore might not be suitable for solutions with discontinuities.

 ### Hydrodynamical tests